fastandfurious777/Sociale/docs/api_reference.md

 **Endpoint:** `PUT /bikes/<bike_id>/update/`

 **Description:**
-Update details for an existing bike.
+Updates a specific bike.
 Only the fields provided in the request will be updated. *(Admin only)*

 **Request Example:**
 ```json